- History from across the centuries, Royalty from the 21st -

 The next day the King was moved to St James’s Palace, where much of his vast collection of art remained, but was awaiting sale, the Parliamentarians determined to raise money and erase the Monarchy.

-He was due to go to Whitehall again for the night of his execution, but the Rump had been kind enough to consider that the noise of the erection of the scaffold outside Banqueting House would have been disconcerting for the condemned King; and so they had him stay at St James’s instead.
-Charles would be escorted to Whitehall on the morning of his death.
+He was due to go to Whitehall again for the night of his execution, but the Rump had been kind enough to consider that the noise of the erection of the scaffold outside Banqueting House would have been disconcerting for the condemned King.

 Embed from Getty Images

 Charles spent his time writing to those he loved and praying.
-In particular he wrote imploring letters to James, Duke of York (his second son) begging him not to allow himself to be used by his enemies: the King suspected Parliament might try to make one of his younger sons agree to take the throne ahead of the Prince of Wales in order to shape a post-regicide world to their liking.
+In particular he wrote imploring letters to James, Duke of York (his second son) begging him not to allow himself to be used by his enemies: the King suspected Parliament might try to make one of his younger sons agree to take the throne ahead of the Prince of Wales (future Charles II) in order to shape a post-regicide world to their liking.

-“Above all I would have you, as I hope you are already, well-grounded and settled in your religion, the best profession of which I have ever esteemed that of the Church of England … as coming nearest to God’s word for doctrine and to the primitive examples for government.”
+‘Above all I would have you, as I hope you are already, well-grounded and settled in your religion, the best profession of which I have ever esteemed that of the Church of England … as coming nearest to God’s word for doctrine and to the primitive examples for government.’

-He also asked his son for justice, after preserving the church, knowing his fate had been sealed: “When you have done justice by God, your own soul and His Church in the profession and preservation of truth and unity in religion, the next main hinge on which your prosperity will depend and move, is civil justice.
+He also asked his son for justice, after preserving the church, knowing his fate had been sealed: ‘When you have done justice by God, your own soul and His Church in the profession and preservation of truth and unity in religion, the next main hinge on which your prosperity will depend and move, is civil justice.

 Charles asked the Prince to uphold the ‘settled laws‘; he talked of his downfall being caused by his weakness in failing to protect the church and the rule of law from ‘the rough hours of men’s covetous and ambitious designs,’ having not spotted the wolves in sheeps’ clothing‘.

-“At worst, I trust I shall go before you to a better kingdom, which God hath prepared for me, and me for it, through my Saviour Jesus Christ, to whose mercy I commend you, and all mine.
-Farewell, till we meet, if not on earth, yet in Heaven.”
+‘At worst, I trust I shall go before you to a better kingdom, which God hath prepared for me, and me for it, through my Saviour Jesus Christ, to whose mercy I commend you, and all mine.
+Farewell, till we meet, if not on earth, yet in Heaven.’

-His wife, Henrietta Maria had fled abroad earlier in the war, and James, Duke of York had recently joined her in Paris.
+His wife, Henrietta Maria had fled abroad earlier in the war, and James, Duke of York, had recently joined her in Paris.
 The Queen had written to Fairfax and the army in early January, pleading to see her husband, but her letters remained unopened and unanswered.
 Charles, Prince of Wales, was at The Hague with his sister, Mary, who was married to the leader of the Dutch, the Prince of Orange.

 Charles told them not to grieve, and that they should obey their elder brother Charles, who would be the lawful sovereign.
 Henry promised he would be torn limb from limb before he accepted the crown ahead of the Prince of Wales.